helsbels-del/Boss-Brain/README.md

 ### **Input Error Handling**

  I want to make sure that the player can only enter the valid data.
 I have used try except blocks to be able to tell the user when they have entered an incorrect value and then shows them the choices that they have, and tells them to try again.
-For the options where the player has to enter a numer, the input is converted to a interger and if the value is not an integer, the error message is displayed.
+For the options where the player has to enter a number, the input is converted to a interger and if the value is not an integer, the error message is displayed.
  When playing the main game there are a few checks to make sure the input is valid.
 They must choose specific letters corresponding to the colour guess.
 The code checks that it has a length of 4, and if the letter they guess is a valid letter.
-If the guess is not exactly 4 letters or they choose a letter other than R, B, G, Y, W or P, they will gt an error message and be asked to try again.
-This does not use up a turn.
+If the guess is not exactly 4 letters or they choose a letter other than R, B, G, Y, W or P, they will get an error message and be asked to try again.
+This does not use up an attempt.
- For the Bonus Challenge game, the code checkif the input is a valid letter that is in the code word, and whether the same letter is choosen twice.
-Agai here, if an incorrect letter is entered or the same letter is entered twice, then the player gets a message to say something is wrong and they can try again.
+ For the Bonus Challenge game, the program checks if the input is a valid letter that is in the code word, and whether the same letter is choosen twice.
+Again here, if an incorrect letter is entered or the same letter is entered twice, then the player gets a message to say something is wrong and they can try again.
 They don't loose an attempt in these instances.
- This helps woth the robustness of the game.
+ This helps with the robustness of the game.

- The bonus game also uses error handling for when the player enters incorrect letters or something other than a letter.
-It also checks that the player doesn't enter the same letter twice.

  ### **How guess is compared to code**

 In the main game the game needs to check for the correct colour in the correct place, as well as the correct colour in the wrong place.
 Here each colour in the players guess is compared to the colour in the code.
 This uses the zip(answer, code) function and pairs each colour from the guess against the corresponding colour in the secret code.
 The a == c chekcs if the colour from the answer (a) is the same as the colour from the code (c).
 Then the sum counts how many time the condition is true.
 When it comes to checking the correct position of the correct colour, the code counts how many times the colours from the players guess are in the code and then subtracts the number of correct positions.
 Using set(code) provides a unique set of colours. answer.count(c) counts how many times a colour appears in the guess, and the same for